 The first version of the Standard Missile-6 became operational in December 2014 and, in January 2015, the Navy authorized the expansion of its use from five to more than 35 ships by certifying its use on non-Baseline 9 ships.4 In 2015, the Navy tested the first upgrade to the missile known as either the Dual I or Increment I. The SM-6 Dual I can intercept both cruise missiles and ballistic missiles in their terminal phase.5

 As of May 2015, Raytheon completed delivery of 180 Standard Missile-6 interceptors.
-The Navy plans to eventually purchase 1,800 of the missiles.6 The United States is currently the only nation fielding the missile, but Capt.
-Michael Ladner, program manager of the surface ship weapons office in the Program Executive Office for Integrated Warfare Systems (PEO IWS 3.0), suggested that six international navies have reached out to discuss purchasing the interceptor.7 The Missile Defense Agency Director, VADM James D. Syring, testified in 2015 that an SM-6 Increment 2 would be certified and operational by 2018, though he did not specify what the upgrades will add to the system.8
+The U.S. Navy plans to eventually purchase 1,800 of the missiles.6 The United States is currently the only nation fielding the missile, but Capt.
+Michael Ladner, program manager of the surface ship weapons office in the Program Executive Office for Integrated Warfare Systems (PEO IWS 3.0), suggested that six international navies have reached out to discuss purchasing the interceptor.7 In 2015, the Missile Defense Agency Director, VADM James D. Syring, testified in 2015 that an SM-6 Increment 2 would be certified and operational by 2018, though he did not specify what the upgrades will add to the system.8

 On January 10, 2017, it was reported that U.S. government cleared the SM-6 for international sale.9

 Because of its blast fragmentation warhead and terminal guidance systems based on GPS, multiple commanders in the Navy have also suggested that the SM-6 Dual I could be used to strike land-based targets and even provide an offensive capability against other fleets.
 10

 In February 2016, Secretary of Defense Ash Carter revealed the U.S. Navy’s intention of further upgrading SM-6 to be able to perform anti-ship strike missions: